abhayagiri/beginning-our-day/manuscripts/lpp/lpp-all.md

 So whether we're attending to our duties, engaged in some kind of interaction or alone, we need to question the habitual views and reactions that come up for us.
-Otherwise, those views and reactions will toss us around like a feather in the wind—wherever the wind blows, that's where we'll land.
+Otherwise, those views and reactions will toss us around like a feather in the wind---wherever the wind blows, that's where we'll land.

 # A Mirror on Desire